 - learn more about language and literature

 - familiarize themselves with some basic aspects of the field

 - participate in writing workshops

 By helping the students to reflect on and discuss the production, distribution, development and innovation processes, artists, writers and cultural organizations can help them develop critical judgment, aesthetic awareness, a better understanding of themselves, others and the world, and strengthen their self-esteem and sense of competency.

-These points are also emphasized in the Québec Education Program, which is based on the principle that students play an active role in their learning, and promotes the integration of the cultural dimension.
+The Québec Education Program is based on the principle that students play an active role in their learning, and promotes the integration of the cultural dimension into the school.
 Teachers must make the relevant connections between the Québec Education Program and the workshops supported by the Culture in the Schools program, particularly during the preparation and transfer-of-learning phases.